Viacheslav Fetisov: NHL career (1989–98)

 Fetisov soon expressed a desire to play in the NHL and submitted a request to Soviet officials.
 However, Soviet players defecting to North America was strictly discouraged at the time and his request was met with great resistance.
 Fetisov has recalled the Soviet Minister of Defence, Marshal Dmitry Yazov, giving him an ultimatum at the time to either apologize or be sent to Siberia.
 Nevertheless, at the age of 31, helped by the Soviets' newfound glasnost policy, Fetisov led a group of eight Soviet players, including Helmut Balderis, Vladimir Krutov, Igor Larionov, Sergei Makarov, Sergei Mylnikov, Sergei Priakin and Sergei Starikov, into the NHL.
 Soviet hockey officials agreed to allow Soviet players to play in the NHL as long as they continued to compete internationally for the Soviet Union.
+Still, 99% of their NHL salaries would go to the Soviet government, something Fetisov later lambasted akin to using players as slaves for profit.

 Fetisov had been drafted by the Montreal Canadiens in the 1978 NHL Entry Draft eleven years prior.
 However, unable to play in North America at the time, he was re-entered into the 1983 NHL Entry Draft, where he was selected by the New Jersey Devils.
 Fetisov debuted with the Devils in 1989–90 and recorded eight goals and 42 points, both NHL career-highs for Fetisov.